placrdavid/lemmatizer/README.md

 Based on code posted by mtbr at his blog entry [WordNet-based lemmatizer](http://d.hatena.ne.jp/mtbr/20090303/prfrnlprubyWordNetbasedlemmatizer)

-Forked by David Mountain, to include an 'in_dict' function, to test if a word is included in the dictionary
+Forked by David Mountain, to return nil for the lemma function, if a word is not included in the dictionary

 Installation